 What Moves Equity Prices?

+When a listed company updates investors on its performance and progress, a figure that is eagerly awaited and pawed over is its earnings figure.
+Sometimes known as the ‘attributable profit’, the company’s profit after tax is the amount it has made on behalf of its shareholders.
 The single biggest factor in moving a share price up or down is when a company announces that its future profits are now expected to be higher, or lower, than had previously been predicted, thus making its cumulative EPS target more, or less, achievable.
 Read more

 Income from Equities

 Investing for income has come to the fore in the low interest environment that has existed in the UK for the best part of the last decade and all the more so since 2015 pension reform removed the requirement for those reaching retirement age to purchase an annuity.
 Companies tend to announce the dividend they are proposing to pay at the same time as they reveal their earnings figures.
 A metric for measuring and comparing the relative size of company dividends is the Dividend Yield which is the dividend as a percentage of the company’s share price.
 In a broader context, does the £100 you have invested in Acme Cleaning Co give you a better return than you could achieve from the more certain return of buying a bond or the absolute certainty of the interest earned in a savings account?
 If not, then that may not be a sound investment and even if it does pay you more, is the difference enough to warrant the additional risk of investing in a single stock?
 Read more